Prosus faces investor criticism over $ 144 million fee for Naspers stock exchange | ExBulletin

 ($ 1 = € 0.8491)

-Reporting by Promit Mukherjee Editing by Rachel Armstrong, Mark Potter and Barbara Lewis
+$ 1 = 14.8968 rand Reporting by Promit Mukherjee Editing by Rachel Armstrong and Mark Potter

 Sources